What Percentage of Internet Traffic Is Mobile in 2020?

 In 2018, China had the upper hand in terms of internet users worldwide – 804.5 million.

-The number of mobile phones in China is estimated to reach 1.1 billion in 2019.
+The number of mobile phones users in China reached 800 million in 2019.

 Wait, it gets even better: